mdrk/bcrypt/README.md

 bcrypt
 ======

-A simple yet effective cryptography program written in Java.
+A simple cryptography program written in Java.